ebi-gene-expression-group/atlas-fastq-provider/README.md

-# atlas-fastq-provider
+# Atlas FASTQ provider
-Scripts and utilities for providing fastqs to workflows
+Scripts and utilities for providing fastqs to workflows.
+Provided via conda package.